OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 The largest Riak users have o(1000) nodes, but these are generally split into different clusters serving different purposes or geographies.
 It is rare to have individual clusters that scale beyond 50 nodes.

 A cluster is formed by joining nodes to a cluster.
 Note that a Riak node, when started is a cluster of 1.
-If the ring-size is 256, a Riak node that is not part of a cluster will start 256 vnodes as it considers itself to be the whole cluster.
+If the ring size is 256, a Riak node that is not part of a cluster will start 256 vnodes as it considers itself to be the whole cluster.
 When nodes join a cluster, the handoff process is two-ways - the joining node is handing off vnodes it will no longer run to the cluster, and the cluster will hand off vnodes it requires the joining node to run to that node.
 Note that each vnode consists of two vnode modules - `riak_kv_vnode` and `riak_pipe_vnode` - and both modules must handoff for a vnode handoff to complete (although generally the `riak_pipe_vnode` is empty so this handoff is immediate).

 For details of the cluster management commands: